Campaign of the Month: January 2015

 - Innately magical items gain +5 hardness and +20 hit points.

 - An innately magical item cannot be reforged without permanently destroying the innate magics.
+Some mundane modifications may be made with GM approval.

 Ranging from the mundane to the unbelievably complex and unique, Crafter items are made by the rare namesake Crafters of Creed.
 Items made by long dead Crafters are highly sought after and are often prized as family heirlooms or held by powerful heroes and adventurers, along with the wealthy, the royal, and their champions.
 Crafter items can only be wielded by someone skilled in using magical devices, though once achieved a bearer need never check against a particular item again.
-Crafter items function as noted here.Artifact
+Crafter items function as noted here.Magical Artifacts

 - Artifacts count as magical items for all relevant purposes.